-My grandmother, Ann Sandison (nee Anderson), 1876-1961 My paternal grandmother would have been one of the knitters I watched from the day I could focus my eyes on movement.
+My paternal grandmother My paternal grandmother would have been one of the knitters I watched from the day I could focus my eyes on movement.
 When my paternal grandparents reached their early 70s and were no longer able to easily manage their croft my parents moved in to live with them and my dad's unmarried sister.

 The three adult ladies in the house knitted six days a week - Sunday was always a day of rest - and knitted at every opportunity.
 For my grandmother it was something she had had to do all her life.
 For my aunt it was her only source of income, and her aim was to knit enough to buy a 'stamp' - National Insurance payments - to ensure she would qualify for an old age pension (she did).
 For my mother knitting was no pleasure - it was a way of keeping her family in warm clothes, and represented the struggle to earn some cash.